-Involve other people from across the Council PTA early.
+Involve other people from across the Council PTA early in your committee structure.
 Break down jobs into small bits to encourage people to help you.
 The Reflections Chairs at the local campuses are a great place to start.
-Local campus chairs and other community volunteers can be an asset to enrich the program by bringing a variety of ideas, talents, and skills, and they will make your job much easier and more enjoyable by ensuring that program tasks don't fall on your shoulders alone.
+Local campus chairs and other community volunteers can be an asset to enrich the program by bringing various ideas, talents, and skills.
+They will make your job easier and more enjoyable by ensuring that program tasks don't fall on your shoulders.